I agree on the Rs 10000 bit. However there are many aspects that are considered in the CTC.

 From India, Nagpur

-There is nothing wrong in showing gratuity component in CTC provided the employee is informed of the same prior to adding this as a component in CTC.
-This will enable the employee to bargain about his pay in advantage to him/her, In such circumstances adding Gratuity component in ctc is fair.
+There is nothing wrong in showing the gratuity component in CTC provided the employee is informed of the same prior to adding this as a component in CTC.
+This will enable the employee to bargain about his pay to his advantage.
+In such circumstances, adding the Gratuity component in CTC is fair.

-The other ethical and fair way is to pay the grauity component in case the employee leaves the employment before completing the eligibility period.
+The other ethical and fair way is to pay the gratuity component in case the employee leaves the employment before completing the eligibility period.

 From India, Hyderabad

-The other ethical and fair way is to pay the grauity component in case the employee leaves the employment before completing the eligibility period.
+The other ethical and fair way is to pay the gratuity component in case the employee leaves the employment before completing the eligibility period.

 From India, Hyderabad

-The current concept of CTC made every thing clear.
-It is total cost for the company with reference to recruited employee.
-Gratuity is one of it. when an employee leaves company before eligibility of Gratuity, company need not give the amount shown as part of CTC to left employee.
+The current concept of CTC made everything clear.
+It is the total cost for the company with reference to the recruited employee.
+Gratuity is one part of it.
+When an employee leaves the company before becoming eligible for Gratuity, the company does not need to provide the amount shown as part of CTC to the departing employee.

 From India, Hyderabad